pgorecki/python-ddd/README.md

 * As a seller, I'm allowed to list up to 3 items at the same time

 * As a user I can view all the items for sale.
-For each item I will see: text, description, current price, minimum bidding price, a winner, all participants, action end date
+For each item I will see: text, description, current price, minimum bidding price, a winner, all participants, auction end date

 * As a bidder, when placing a bid, I enter the maximum amount I am willing to pay for the item.
 The seller and other bidders don't know my maximum bid